U.S. wholesale stocks weak; job openings highest since 2001

 That, together with data last week showing a 0.3 percent fall in manufacturing inventories in December, suggested the boost to GDP growth from restocking in the fourth quarter was probably not as large as initially thought.

-The U.S. government estimated last month that inventories added 0.8 percentage point to the economy's annualized 2.6 percent growth pace in the fourth quarter.
+The U.S. government estimated last month that inventories added 0.8 percentage point to the economy's annualised 2.6 percent growth pace in the fourth quarter.

 Economists said the data in hand suggested that contribution could be cut by at least five-tenths of a percentage point, lowering the fourth-quarter GDP growth rate to 1.7 percent.